rbawden/DiaBLa-dataset/README.md

 }
 ```

 N.B.
-Historic changes concerning the evaluation of the machine translated sentences are logged (when sentences are evaluated and whether the pairticpants change their mind).
+Historic changes concerning the evaluation of the machine translated sentences are logged (when sentences are evaluated and whether the participants change their mind).